John W. Powell: Early life and career

-Eventually, the Powells bought a house on Church Street, in San Francisco's Mission District, and lived there for thirty years.
-This house had a storefront where they also ran an antiques shop for about fifteen years.

-Powell died on December 15, 2008, in San Francisco at the age of 89.

-The Sedition Trial
+Sedition allegations

 During the Red-baiting 1950s, the Federal government initially accused Powell and his wife of treason.
 On April 26, 1956, the Powells, along with an associate at the "China Monthly Review", learned that a Federal Grand Jury had indicted each of them on a charge of sedition.
 Each count in the indictment was punishable by up to twenty years in prison and up to $10,000 in fines.
 The most damaging charge was that the defendants had falsely reported that the United States had engaged in bacteriological warfare during the Korean War, and that North Koreans had forced American Prisoners of War to read published reports of these charges as part of their indoctrination processes and brainwashing.

 In their coverage of the breaking news, the San Francisco Chronicle newspaper, among other news publications, used two-inch-high bold type on its front page, exclaiming "S.F.
 JURY INDICTS WRITER – SEDITION".
 The grand jury had charged Powell with a dozen counts of sedition and a count of conspiring to commit sedition.
 His wife, Sylvia and Julian Schuman, who had been Powell's associate editor, were also charged with a single count of conspiracy, each.
 The Powells responded to the charges by asserting they had properly reported on what was said by Chinese officials and troops coming from the front lines of the Korean War.

 Powell's trial, which ended in a mistrial, took place in 1959 at the Federal Courthouse in San Francisco, the same location where Marie Equi had been tried and convicted of sedition in 1918.
 The treason charges against Powell were formally dismissed in July, 1959, and two years later, in 1961, Attorney General Robert F. Kennedy finally dropped the rest of the sedition charges.